pyeventsourcing/eventsourcing/README.md

 ## SQLite environment

+You can configure "production" environment to use the library's SQLite infrastructure with the following environment variables.
-Configure "production" environment using SQLite infrastructure (which keeps stored events in an SQLite database).
-The example below uses zlib and AES to compress and encrypt the stored events.
+Using SQLite infrastructure will keep stored events in an SQLite database.

+The example below uses zlib and AES to compress and encrypt the stored events in an SQLite database (but this is optional).
+To use the library's encryption functionality, please install the library with the `crypto` option (or just install the `pycryptodome` package.)

+    $ pip install eventsourcing[crypto]

-An in-memory SQLite database is used, but it would work the same way if a file path were set as the `SQLITE_DBNAME`.
+An in-memory SQLite database is used in this example.
+To store your events on disk, use a file path as the value of the `SQLITE_DBNAME` environment variable.

 ```python
 import os